gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 **Error**
 : An incorrect answer is also known as an error

-**Err Out**
+**Err-Out**
 : 3 errors by the same quizzer in the same quiz

-An error-out eliminates that quizzer from the quiz.
+An err-out eliminates that quizzer from the quiz.
 The quizzer must leave the platform immediately.

 ## Challenges